mblakew/lounge-lizard/known-issues.md

 subsequently used when making Slack API calls.
 Because the authentication method currently in use is undocumented, it is not known when or if it will ever stop working.
 It may be preferable to switch to using documented methods to perform user authentication.

+* **GUI display of pinned items:** Currently, when a user clicks the "View pinned items" hyperlink, the raw JSON for the pinned items is displayed in the console.

+* **Error when attempting to Show Users for a Slack DM:** An error occurs if a user right-clicks a direct message/chat for a Slack account and selects **Show Users**.
+The users popup us not displayed.

 ## MS Teams